-The Kansas City Chiefs will conclude Phase Three of their offseason program this week with their mandatory minicamp, which will run from Tuesday through Thursday at the team’s practice facility on the grounds of the Truman Sports Complex.
-This follows 10 days of voluntary Organized Team Activities (OTAs) over the last three weeks.
+The Kansas City Chiefs conclude Phase Three of the 2023 offseason program this week with mandatory minicamp, which occurs Tuesday through Thursday at the team’s practice facility.